 The Foundation recognizes the value of donated facilities and materials at fair value at the time of donation.
-The Foundation recognizes the fair value of donated services if the services meet the recognition criteria which include a) requiring specialized skills; b) provided by someone with those skills; and c) would have to be purchased if they were not donated.
+The Foundation recognizes the fair value of donated services if the services meet the recognition criteria, which include: a) requiring specialized skills; b) provided by someone with those skills; and c) would have to be purchased if they were not donated.

 As part of the Master Agreement between the Foundation and the District, certain employees of the District perform services for the Foundation that meet the recognition criteria.
 The value of these services is allocated in the accompanying statement of functional expenses.
-As of June 30, 2020, the amount totaled \$823,681.
+As of June 30, 2021 and 2020, the amounts totaled \$899,575 and \$823,681, respectively.

-As of June 30, 2020, the Foundation received donated rent valued at \$11,936.
+As of June 30, 2021 and 2020, the Foundation received donated rent valued at \$11,936.

-Functional allocation of expenses - The costs have been allocated among the program and supporting services benefitted based upon management's estimate of time and effort recorded on functions related to the specific activity, or in the case of shared expenses, using an allocation based on personnel costs, space usage or other relevant bases.
+Functional allocation of expenses - The costs have been allocated among the program and supporting services benefited based upon management's estimate of time and effort recorded on functions related to the specific activity, or in the case of shared expenses, using an allocation based on personnel costs, space usage, or other relevant bases.

 Advertising - The costs of advertising are charged to expense as incurred.
-Advertising expenses totaled \$143,794 for the year ended June 30, 2020.
+Advertising expenses totaled \$11,742 and \$143,794 for the years ended June 30, 2021 and 2020, respectively.

 Concentration of risk - Financial instruments potentially subjecting the Foundation to concentrations of credit risk consist primarily of bank demand deposits in excess of the Federal Deposit Insurance Corporation ("FDIC") limit of \$250,000 per financial institution.
-Uninsured balances at June 30, 2020, were approximately \$385,000.
+Uninsured balances at June 30, 2021 and 2020, were approximately \$104,000 and \$385,000, respectively.

 Balances in the Foundation's investment accounts are insured by the Securities Investor Protection Corporation ("SIPC") limit of \$500,000 per financial institution.
-Uninsured balances at June 30, 2020, were approximately \$22,946,000.
+Uninsured balances at June 30, 2021 and 2020, were approximately \$28,584,000 and \$22,946,000, respectively.

 Income tax status - The Foundation is exempt from income tax under Section 501(c)(3) of the U.S. Internal Revenue Code.
 Accordingly, no provision for income taxes has been provided in these financial statements.
 In addition, the Foundation qualifies for charitable contribution deduction under section 170(b)(1)(a) and has been classified as an organization that is not a private foundation under Section 509(a)(1).
 Unrelated business income, if any, may be subject to income tax.
-The Foundation paid no taxes on unrelated business income in the year ended June 30, 2020.
+The Foundation paid no taxes on unrelated business income in the years ended June 30, 2021 and 2020.